Library Resources - Spring 2021

 Library faculty and staff continue to provide resources needed for all Hokies to get their work done by offering online access to materials for research, teaching, and learning.
-University Libraries is providing in-person services and opening facilities in accordance with the university's health and safety guidelines.
+University Libraries is providing in-person services in accordance with the university's health and safety guidelines.
 Refer to general information and hours below for more information.

-Monitor the university's VT Ready page for the best and latest university-wide information.
+Monitor the university's Virginia Tech Ready page for the best and latest university-wide information.